What are dental implants?

 After your surgery, we will see you regularly to ensure that everything is healing well.
 After the implant has integrated with your jaw bone, your new crown, bridge or denture can be placed securely.
 Loose teeth and dentures should be a thing of the past!

 In selected cases, implants can be placed and restored on the same visit.
 This reduces both inconvenience and cost.
-To find out your suitability for treatment, please come in for a free initial discussion about your treatment needs
+To find out your suitability for treatment, please contact the practice and book a consultation.

 Who will place my dental implant?